George Mason University: Greek life

-Mason has 42 fraternities and sororities recognized by the university, with a total Greek population of about 1,800.
+Mason recognizes 42 fraternities and sororities, with a total Greek population of about 1,800.
 Mason does not have a traditional "Greek Row" of housing specifically for fraternities, although recruitment, charitable events—including a spring Greek Week—and other chapter activities take place on the Fairfax Campus.

 Athletics

 Division I teams

 The George Mason Patriots are the athletic teams of George Mason University located in Fairfax, Virginia.
 The Patriots compete in Division I of the National Collegiate Athletic Association as members of the Atlantic 10 Conference for most sports.
 About 485 student-athletes compete in 22 men's and women's Division I sports – baseball, basketball, cross-country, golf, lacrosse, rowing, soccer, softball, swimming and diving, tennis, indoor and outdoor track and field, volleyball, and wrestling.
 Intercollegiate men's and women's teams are members of the National Athletic Association (NCAA) Division I, the Atlantic 10, the Eastern College Athletic Conference (ECAC), the Eastern Intercollegiate Volleyball Association (EIVA), the Eastern Wrestling League (EWL), and the Intercollegiate Association of Amateur Athletes of America (IC4A).